joshgoetz/Visual_Conjoints/README.md

     5. Manually upload all profile pngs to Qualtrics library (This must be done manually, and it takes roughly 5 minutes for every 200-300 pngs)
     6. Write JavaScript code in Qualtrics that randomly samples images of profiles from the library, displays them to the respondent, and sets embedded data based on the chosen profile's attributes (this is done automatically in Cell 10 of the "Conjoint v3 public version.py" file; you just have to paste the output into the JavaScript editor of each relevant question in the Qualtrics survey)
     7. Make sure the corresponding embedded data fields exist in Qualtrics and HTML code is included to properly display profiles to the respondent.
-    7. Once the survey is fielded and data is collected, download the data and analyze it.

 Full List of Steps: <br/>